Pontigre/PER_analysis/README.md

-# PER_analysis
+# Group Dynamics project Code

 All files written using Python 3.8.10

-Repository of files used for analysis of data in the Group Dynamics project at UT Austin Included are:
+Repository of files used for analysis of data in the Group Dynamics project at UT Austin.

+Included are:
 - BasicAnalysis.py: this is an old code that produced the initial figures in Sp22.
 - AnonyData.py: The file used to scrub traceable student results from raw data files.